Nagal makes it 1-1 with fluent win after Mukund limps out of opening singles | Sports-Games

 A brief spell of rain before the match made the conditions challenging, and it came down to the fitness levels of the players.

-After being on court for three hours and five minutes, the 26-year-old Mukund conceded the battle between the debutants, soon after taking a medical timeout at 1-2 of the third set.
+After being on court for three hours and five minutes, the 26-year-old Mukund conceded the battle on his debut, soon after taking a medical timeout at 1-2 of the third set.
 Cramping badly and grimacing in pain, he retired when the score was 7-6 (4) 5-7 1-4.

 The huge difference in the rankings notwithstanding -- Mukund is 192 places above Dlimi at 365 -- it was far from an easy game for the Indian.